j50n/blackholesuns/README.md

 For best results:

 - Travel bases should be in black hole systems.
 This gives you an extra (cheap) routing alternative for every base.
-- Bases should be in systems that are mapped into BlackHoleSuns data.
+- Travel bases should be in systems that are mapped into BlackHoleSuns data.
 We can't use a route that we don't know about.
 - If you are up for it, set up bases every 33K or so from center (3 per 100K).
 This will give slightly better results, on average.
+- Travel bases can be tiny.
+I like to make mine just big enough to be uploadable, but that isn't strictly necessary.

 ## Traveler's Checklist